Out of the mouth of a babe?

 Eye Creams.
 Firstly, any eye cream that suggests you’ll get rid of your dark circles is false.
 You’re just going to be disappointed.
 Sorry.

-However, a well-formulated and sophisticated eye cream is a must-have and will help with the texture, tone and hydration of your skin.
+However, a well-formulated and sophisticated eye cream can still help with the texture, tone and hydration of your skin.

 However, when it comes to dark circles, you’ll need a lot more than the topical application of eye cream or gel.

 Chemical peels.
-Yes, this one can help.
-The best option is Lactic or Mandelic acids as they not only improve cell turnover; they encourage hydrating enzymes to plump up the eye area and lessen the appearance of dark circles.
+Yes, this solution can help with dark circles.
+The best option is lactic or mandelic acid peels as they not only improve cell turnover they encourage hydrating enzymes to plump up the eye area and lessen the appearance of dark circles.

 Most beauty therapists and cosmetic physicians will steer clear of the eye area for fear of getting any of the peel in your eyes or because the skin is thinner and too delicate.
 A fair concern, although I do believe if you are in the hands of a skilled and confident practitioner, it can be done, and the results are worth any initial discomfort or redness.

 Injectable Fillers.
 Yep, you can get the skin under the eyes filled with an anti-ageing injectable filler.
-The tear trough is injected with a filler like Hyaluronic acid.
-If you’re going down this path, find yourself a very experienced injecting nurse or doctor.
-Filling in the wrong part of the under-eye area can make it look worse than the problem you went in for.
-But, not to put you off, the results can be very satisfying.
-If you’re in Australia, I suggest heading over to this website directory for a cosmetic physician near you.
+The tear trough, as it’s known, is injected with a filler like hyaluronic acid.
+If you’re going down this path, find yourself an experienced injecting nurse or doctor.
+Filling in the wrong part of the under-eye area can make it look worse.
+If you’re in Australia, I suggest heading to this website directory for a cosmetic physician near you.

 Finally, what about home remedies?

 Remember, most dark circles are either caused by internal or genetic factors.
-As for tea bags, cucumbers and any other home remedy, there’s a trillion on youtube you could try, okay, maybe not a trillion, but either way, I’m not a fan of the home remedies, not because don’t work.
-It’s just all a bit too messy for me, and there are much better solutions to this problem and I just don’t think it’s a teabag.
+As for tea bags, cucumbers and any other home remedy, there are trillions on YouTube you could try; okay, maybe not a trillion, but either way, I’m not a fan of the home remedies, not because they don’t work.
+It’s just all a bit too messy for me, and there are much better solutions to this problem, and I just don’t think it’s a teabag.

 And now you.

-If you have a remedy or solution that you think works brilliantly, then don’t be shy, shoot me an email here.
-Or, if you think this article could benefit a friend, then share away on your favourite social media and thanks so much doing it.
+If you have a remedy or solution that you think works brilliantly, then don’t be shy; shoot me an email here.
+Or, if you think this article could benefit a friend, please share it on your favourite social media channel.
+Thanks so much for doing so.

 See you next time.